Christianalamassi/First-js-project/README.md

 - Added the scoring area in the middle, between the game area to make it easy to follow the scores.

-- I used different font family just for decoration
+- I used a different set of fonts just for decoration

 ## Accessability
 I confirmed that the colors and fonts are clear for the users, by running it through the lighthouse in divtools.